-On November 2010, a workshop focusing on Li-Fraumeni Syndrome (LFS) was held at the National Institutes of Health (NIH) in Bethesda, Maryland.
+On November 2010, a workshop focusing on Li-Fraumeni syndrome (LFS) was held at the National Institutes of Health (NIH) in Bethesda, Maryland.
 LFS patients and family members were brought together for the very first time, most of whom had no idea how to reach others living with LFS.
 Twelve of us assembled following the family advocacy session, exchanged contacts, and embarked on a mission.
-The mission is to bring families, researchers, and clinicians together, all of whom are interested in the understanding of LFS, to identify the best LFS treatments, LFS screening protocols, LFS advocacy & awareness, and hopefully some day, a cure for Li-Fraumeni Syndrome.
+The mission is to bring families, researchers, and clinicians together, all of whom are interested in the understanding of LFS, to identify the best LFS treatments, LFS screening protocols, LFS advocacy & awareness, and hopefully some day, a cure for Li-Fraumeni syndrome.

-We here at Li-Fraumeni Syndrome Association are people like you; we wonder how one family could be plagued with so many genetic cancers.
+We here at Li-Fraumeni Syndrome Association (LFSA) are people like you; we wonder how one family could be plagued with so many genetic cancers.
 We have seen generation after generation affected by hereditary cancers, but only recently have we learned why.
-Through LFSA, we hope to educate and raise awareness of this rare condition.
+Through the LFSA, we hope to educate and raise awareness of this rare condition.
 Those with LFS have similar stories, but despite the rarity of this disease, the people who face it have a physical and a spiritual strength that is truly unique.

 Research support that will directly impact the screenings and treatments of those with LFS.

 Conference hosting for families to meet, support each other and share the most current LFS information presented by top international LFS researchers at our LFS Association Symposiums.
 (Click here for our 2016 LFS conference.)

 Youth Programs, such as our inaugural Youth Workshop held in Salt Lake City in August 2017.